microsoft/bedrock/docs/hld-to-manifest.md

   project: "myProject" # Your AzDo project
 ```

-**Note:** This `spk-config.yaml` should not be commited anywhere, as it contains
+**Note:** This `bedrock-config.yaml` should not be commited anywhere, as it contains
 sensitive credentials.
-For an alternative approach on how to add secrets to `spk-config.yaml` using environment variables, see these [instructions](https://github.com/microsoft/bedrock-cli/blob/master/guides/config-file.md#environment-variables).
+For an alternative approach on how to add secrets to `bedrock-config.yaml` using environment variables, see these [instructions](https://github.com/microsoft/bedrock-cli/blob/master/guides/config-file.md#environment-variables).

-## Initialize SPK
+## Initialize Bedrock CLI

-Run `spk init -f <spk-config.yaml>` where `<spk-config.yaml>` the path to the
+Run `bedrock init -f <bedrock-config.yaml>` where `<bedrock-config.yaml>` the path to the
 configuation file.

-**Note:** When running `spk init -f <spk-config.yaml>`, `spk` will copy the
+**Note:** When running `bedrock init -f <bedrock-config.yaml>`, `bedrock` will copy the
 values from the config file and store it into local memory elsewhere.
 If you
-wish to utilize `spk` with another project or target, then you must rerun
+wish to utilize `bedrock` with another project or target, then you must rerun
-`spk init` with another configuration first OR, you may overwrite each commands
+`bedrock init` with another configuration first OR, you may overwrite each commands
 via flags.